Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

 It remains to prove the main theorem upon which the results of this paper rely.
-First we need a lemma categorizing the connected components of the divisor graph of an interval, as well as several lemmas from analytic number theory.
+First we need some notation and lemmas from analytic number theory.
+Denote by $\Psi(x,y)=\#\{n\leq x\mid P^+(n)\leq y\}$ the number of $y$-smooth integers up to $x$.
+We will frequently use the upper bound for smooth numbers,